Kathmandu Valley Logs 18 New Cases

 The Ministry of Health and Population (MoHP) confirmed 18 new cases of COVID-19 in the Kathmandu Valley.

-of the new 18 infections, Kathmandu district records 14 cases, 4 in Lalitpur.
+Of the new 18 infections, Kathmandu district records 14 cases, 3 in Lalitpur and 1 in Bhaktapur.

 VOL. 16, No. 04, Sep.09,2022 (Bhadra 24.
 2079) Publisher and Editor: Keshab Prasad Poudel Online Register Number: DOI 584/074-75